 DIY Delight

 For the DIY enthusiast, building your own rainwater collection system can be an exciting project.
 Using materials like pallets and spare pipes, you can create a unique setup that suits your style.
-I once built a system using old wine barrels and it was a hit!
+I once built a system using old wine barrels and it was a hit.
+You can also explore these creative 55 gallon plastic drum ideas for more inspiration.

 Creative IBC Containers